enonic/enonic-npm-modules/README.md

 * [enonic-admin-artifacts](packages/enonic-admin-artifacts#readme) — Core rules and definitions for styles of enonic applications.
 * [error-logger-webpack-plugin](packages/error-logger-webpack-plugin#readme) — A webpack logger, primarily for logging to IntelliJ IDEA terminal.

+To install all dependencies in all packages, simply run `npm install` (will run `lerna bootstrap` afterwards).

 ## Publishing ##

 Before publishing the changes in any package, read the [manual](PUBLISH.md).